Legal Aid Board

 - Licensing (publicans' licences)

-- Conveyancing - the legal transfer of a property from one party to another)
+- Conveyancing - the legal transfer of a property from one party to another

 - Election petitions

-- Claims brought by a person on behalf of a group of persons to establish a precedent on a particular point of law ("test cases")
+- Claims brought by a person on behalf of a group of persons to establish a precedent on a particular point of law - test cases

-- The Criminal Assets Bureau Ad-hoc Legal Aid Scheme
+- The Criminal Assets Bureau Ad-hoc Legal Aid Scheme if you are in any court proceedings under certain legislation and can’t afford legal representation

 Further information

 There is a network of Legal Aid Centres throughout Ireland.
-The headquarters of the Legal Aid Board is in Co.
-Kerry.